What the Cybersecurity Media wants from Tech PRs

 Tony commented that, in addition to providing the basics (who, what, why, when, where and how), providing detailed narrative on why something is important will help a story to stand out, especially if your story is one of several on the subject.
 He also points out that a good picture can sell a story.

-So, our take on this is that partially formed, poorly thought-out ideas are simply not going to get a look in.
+PRs would be wise to take heed.
+With this in mind, partially formed, poorly thought-out ideas are simply not going to get a look in.

 4. What are the most common mistakes people make when approaching you?